In-App Account Deletion: What You Need to Know

 - Vetting a Tech Partner’s Posture: While there probably isn’t a single Constant Variables episode that doesn’t touch on the subject of hiring a development team, this one with George Brooks of Crema and Tim Bornholdt of The Jed Mahonis Group shares what questions to ask when meeting with an agency, what red flags to look out for, and why a small team can accomplish 10x what a large, siloed team typically can.
 Listen to it here: https://jmg.mn/cv_53.

 The deadline for adding an account deletion feature to your app is June 30th, 2022.
 Full details can be found on Apple’s website.

 If you come across this blog post after the deadline and find your app is stuck in iOS review because of it, give us a shout.
-We know the intricacies of dealing with Apple, and we’ve never had an App rejection we couldn’t solve.
-A quick, 15-minute call with Rob Bentley on our team will give you an idea of the cost and timeline associated with adding an account deletion button and process to your company’s app.
+We know the intricacies of dealing with Apple, and we’ve never had an App Store rejection we couldn’t solve.
+A quick, 15-minute call with our team will give you an idea of the cost and timeline associated with adding an account deletion button and process to your company’s app.

 Learn more about what it's like to work with us and how much it costs to hire a digital product agency.